Events and alarms

 1. In the alarm list, right-click the alarm and select Acknowledge.
 The alarm state changes to In progress.

-2. To acknowledge multiple alarms simultaneously, press and hold down the CTRL key, and then select the alarms you want to acknowledge.
+2. To acknowledge multiple alarms at the same time, press and hold down the CTRL key, and then select the alarms you want to acknowledge.

 3. Double-click an alarm to edit the details of the alarm, for example assigning the alarm to someone and adding instructions.